 Rainbow Moonstone Sunshine Charm

-These sunshine pendant will brighten your day.
-It can be worn on a chain or a cord, around the neck or wrist.
+The rainbow moonstone Precious Heart charm can be worn on a chain or cord, around the neck or on the wrist.

 TO KNOW MORE ABOUT IT